Paper towel: Market

 Tissue products in North America, including paper towels, are divided into consumer and commercial markets, with household consumer usage accounting for approximately two thirds of total North American consumption.
 Commercial usage, or otherwise any use outside of the household, accounts for the remaining third of North American consumption.
 The growth in commercial use of paper towels can be attributed to the migration from folded towels (in public bathrooms, for example) to roll towel dispensers, which reduces the amount of paper towels used by each patron.

 Within the forest products industry, paper towels are a major part of the "tissue market", second only to toilet paper.

 Globally, Americans are the highest per capita users of paper towels in the home, at approximately 24 kg yearly consumption per capita (combined consumption approximately 7.8 e6t per year).
 This is 50% higher than in Europe and nearly 500% higher than in Latin America.
 By contrast, people in the Middle East tend to prefer reusable cloth towels, and people in Europe tend to prefer reusable cleaning sponges.

 Paper towels are popular primarily among people who have disposable income, so their use is higher in wealthy countries and low in developing countries.

 Growing hygiene consciousness during the COVID-19 pandemic led to a boost in paper towel market growth.

 Environmental issues

 Paper towels are a global product with rising production and consumption.
 Being second in tissue consumption only to toilet paper (36% vs. 45% in the U.S.), the proliferation of paper towels, which are mostly non-recyclable, has globally adverse effects on the environment.
 However, paper towels made from recycled paper do exist, and are sold at many outlets.
 Some are manufactured from bamboo, which grows faster than trees.

-Electric hand dryers are an alternative to using paper towels for hand drying.
+Electric hand dryers are an alternative to using paper towels for hand drying, and cleaning up spills.
 Electric hand dryers may also spread bacteria to hands and clothing.